 - Preheat oven to 325 F (160 C).
 You are welcome to use a mixer but I don't feel like it's necessary to use one.
 Make sure the butter is soft.
 You can easily mash with a spatula.
 I took the butter out from the fridge and cut it up into smaller pieces and they are soft in about 30 minutes

 - Mash the butter with a spatula.
 Add icing sugar, salt, and stir until combined.
-Add potato starch, all-purpose flour, and flavoring extract (if you choose to use), Stir to combine until it forms a soft dough, but not sticky
+Add potato starch, cake flour, milk powder, and flavoring extract (if you choose to use), Stir to combine until it forms a soft dough, but not sticky

 Shape the dough:

-- Divide the dough into about 10-15 grams each, I get about 25 cookies.
+- Divide the dough into about 10-15 grams each.
 Roll into balls and put on a baking sheet lined with parchment paper, about 1-inch apart.
 The cookies spread a little but not a whole lot.
 Flatten with a fork (dip the fork in a bit of icing sugar to prevent stickiness).
 If you feel like the dough has turned out soft from handling too much, put them in the freezer for 10 minutes or longer before baking to prevent them from spreading too much

 - You can sprinkle with some icing sugar on top once they have cooled down if you like

 - Once they cool down completely, you can transfer to an air-tight jar or container.
 They can be kept for 2-3 weeks or so.
 The baked cookies can be kept frozen.
 Place them in a freezer bag, push all the air out.
 I put them in another freezer bag after that.
 They can be kept frozen for about 1 month for the best result.
 Simply thaw in the fridge overnight or at the counter until they are soft